-The story below has been shared with Family Pictures USA by Bill Doggette about the path his parents took to resist the unjust practices of a pre-Civil Rights era America in southern California.
+The story below has been shared with Family Pictures USA by Bill Doggett about the path his parents took to resist the unjust practices of a pre-Civil Rights era America in southern California.

 “It is often said in ancestral black family circles, that ‘God does not bring us this far to leave us.'”– Frances Clarke Doggett